KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 glimpse(INTEREST_data) # Observations are in "chr" class, to change to "num"
 ```

-4. Cleaning data frames
+Cleaning data frames
-a.
-Used the ‘mutate()’, ‘across()’ and ‘as.numeric’ functions to change all observations from “chr” to "num" class barring first column with ‘-1’ argument for consistency;
+- Used the ‘mutate()’, ‘across()’ and ‘as.numeric’ functions to change all observations from “chr” to "num" class barring first column with ‘-1’ argument for consistency;
-b.
-For IP, CPI and INTEREST datasets, noted there were inconsistent decimal points presented.
+- For IP, CPI and INTEREST datasets, noted there were inconsistent decimal points presented.
 Thus, the expression ‘mutate(across(-1, ~ ifelse(is.na(.), NA, round(., 2))))’ was used to round all observations to two decimal places (i.e. 2 d.p) for data consistency barring first column with ‘-1’ argument.
 In addition, ‘~’ was included to create an anonymous function, coupled with ‘.’ that denotes all columns to be processed.
 The ‘if.na’ expression is used to preserve all "NA" values to maintain data completeness;
-c.
-Did a check by using ‘str()’ function to ensure cleaning was applied correctly to all observations;
+- Did a check by using ‘str()’ function to ensure cleaning was applied correctly to all observations;
-d.
-Note: "NA" values are not removed at this juncture to ensure completeness of the cleaned data for subsequent wrangling/plotting.
+- Note: "NA" values are not removed at this juncture to ensure completeness of the cleaned data for subsequent wrangling/plotting.

 ``` r
 # Cleaning data frames (Converting from "chr" to "num" class for data consistency.)